Cool Job of the Month

 - Confidence under pressure.

-- A sound mind to deal with patients who may be psychologically disturbed, intoxicated, or under the influence of drugs.
+- A sound mind to deal with patients who may be psychologically disturbed, or under the influence of drugs or alcohol.

 Education/Training